trasz/test/capv.md

 If the services might end up in the capability vector, please follow the conventions in <sys/capv.h>.

 This interface is strictly synchronous - which kind of follows from being optimised for low latency.
-It also avoids the common problem of impedance mismatch between the kind of asynchronicity provided by APIs and the one optimal for the application.
+It also avoids the common problem of impedance mismatch between the flavour of asynchronicity provided by APIs and the one optimal for the application.
 If you need async, have the service side queue up the transaction in whatever way you see fit, wake up the worker thread, then return.

 Thread-wise, this interface is N:1.
 When the target is busy - ie not currently waiting in coaccept(2) - another cocall(2) to that target will spin until it's free.
-When that happens, it usually means you should have multiple threads waiting on coaccept(2), and send their target capabilities to callers to cocall them directly.
+When that happens, it usually means you should have multiple threads waiting on coaccept(2), and distribute their target capabilities to callers to cocall them directly.
 Targets are cheap.
 Different applications might benefit from different strategies of spreading the workload, but there probably should be a higher-level wrapper API implementing the few typical ones.